 (h) Recovery.--

-(1) An electric distribution company shall may recover, in distribution rates established under section 1308 (relating to voluntary changes in rates) or 1330 (relating to alternative ratemaking for utilities), all reasonable and prudent costs incurred in the implementation of this section, including the costs of transportation electrification infrastructure regional frameworks and transportation electrification infrastructure development plans, transportation electrification infrastructure, including annual depreciation costs, capital costs over the life of transportation electrification charging technology and required distribution system upgrades, incentives and education provided in accordance with an a transportation electrification infrastructure development plan approved under subsection (g).
-The commission may determine the appropriate rate structure and cost allocation for the just and reasonable recovery of prudently incurred costs, which may include any payments by customers related to a specific electric vehicle charging station or other transportation electrification infrastructure.
+(1) An electric distribution company shall may seek to recover, in distribution rates established under section 1308 (relating to voluntary changes in rates) or 1330 (relating to alternative ratemaking for utilities), all reasonable and prudent costs incurred in the implementation of this section, including the costs of transportation electrification infrastructure regional frameworks and transportation electrification infrastructure development plans, transportation electrification infrastructure, including annual depreciation costs, capital costs over the life of transportation electrification charging technology and required distribution system upgrades, incentives and education provided in accordance with an a transportation electrification infrastructure development plan approved under subsection (g).
+The commission shall, in a rate proceeding subject to a full evidentiary process, determine the appropriate cost classification, allocation, and rate design for the just and reasonable recovery of prudently incurred costs under this section; such determination shall include the direct assignment and allocation of costs to customers benefitting from a specific electric vehicle charging station or other transportation electrification infrastructure.

 (2) The costs recovered under paragraph (1) by an electric distribution company may not be otherwise recoverable from ratepayers.